OXY2DEV/markview.nvim/Home.md

 First off, RTFM(basically read the README).
 You should check the `requirements` section and see if you have everything.

-You neovim version should be at least `0.10`.
+You Neovim version should be at least `0.10`.
 You also need `nvim-treesitter`(for easy installation of parsers) and have the parsers installed in your `$RUNTIMEPATH`.

 For the parsers, you need `markdown` and `markdown_inline` parsers for the plugin to work.